The Competitive Housing Market of Florida and Its Most Influencing Factors

 Can a seller accept another offer while contingent?

-This clause allows them to continue marketing their home and accept backup offers.
-If a more favorable offer presents itself, the original buyer typically has a set period, often 48 or 72 hours, to remove their contingency by securing financing or selling their existing home, thus allowing the seller to proceed with the new offer if they fail to do so.
+This section lets them keep advertising their home and take backup offers.
+If a better offer comes up, the first buyer usually has a certain amount of time, usually 48 or 72 hours, to get rid of their conditional offer by getting financing or selling their current home.
+If they don’t, the seller can go with the new offer.

 Do you need to sell your home?
 Sell quickly, avoid costly repairs, or prefer a hassle-free sale.
 Revival Homebuyer is here to help.
 We offer fair cash offers, handle all the details, and make the process seamless.
 Ready to sell or have questions?
 Call us at (813) 548-3674 for a no-obligation offer.
 Get started today!